Graphiques-Digitale/silverstripe-seo-metadata/README.md

 ## Overview ##

-This is the base and basic metadata module for the graphiques-digitale/silverstripe-seo-* module bunch.
+This is the base and basic metadata module for the graphiques-digitale/silverstripe-seo-* module collection.

 It enables enhanced **_title_** features, **_character set_** selection, **_canonical URLs_** and an enhanced fall-back **_description_** using `$Content.FirstParagraph`.